PerfectAudience/reign/README.md

     SpringReignMaker springReignMaker.get = ...injected dependency...;
     Reign reign = springReignMaker.get();

-    // may not have to do this if bean init-method is specified as "initializeAndStart"
+    // may not have to do this if bean init-method is specified as "initStart"
     // in Spring configuration
     reign.start();